• Home /

 3. A manageable debt-to-income ratio

-Next, make sure you meet the additional program requirements of the HELPER Act mortgage:
+Next, make sure you meet the additional HELPER Act requirements:

-2. At least four years of work experience in an approved, full-time job
+2. At least four years of work experience in a qualifying job

-3. An intention to remain in your position for at least 12 more months
+3. An intention to remain in your job for at least 12 months

-Note: The HELPER Act is not yet passed into law.
-Today’s active buyers can apply instead to the no-money-down 100% Conventional Mortgage for first-time buyers.
+Note: The HELPER Act is not yet law.
+For now, buyers can apply for the no-money-down 100% Conventional Mortgage for first-time buyers.

-The Conventional 100 is a straightforward mortgage.
-It’s neither a government cash grant nor downpayment assistance program, and available in most states to first-time buyers.
+The Conventional 100 is a straightforward mortgage available in most states.

 HELPER Act 100% Mortgage Alternatives

-The HELPER Act mortgage is an extension of the FHA 203(b) Mortgage Insurance Program, which makes it a modified FHA loan.
+The HELPER Act mortgage is an extension of the FHA 203(b) Mortgage Insurance Program, making it a modified FHA loan.
 Home buyers who use the HELPER Act mortgage must meet FHA mortgage guidelines and use FHA mortgage rates.

-Different 100% mortgage programs will offer better terms for some home buyers.
+Different 100% mortgage programs may offer better terms for some home buyers.

 Here are 4 HELPER Act mortgage alternatives and how they compare.